 FootJoy was also innovative in their designs and patterns.
 They offered a wide range of styles and consistently updated their models with new leather combinations.
 You can see the variety of models in the 1970 FootJoy Catalog that I posted a couple years ago.

 There were a few Classics model lines.
-All were introduced in the 1990s (not 100% on this).
+All were introduced in the late 1980s or early 1990s.
 “Classics Lites” had a lightweight heel and sole.
 “Classics Dry” introduced a new specially tanned, lightweight “WaterLoc” leather outsole which gave the pair better water resistance.
 “Classics Dry Premiere” was the last model and was introduced in 1999.
 It used a combination WaterLoc and TPU (thermoplastic polyurethane) outsole.

 Most pairs were made from high quality calfskin leathers but FootJoy also allowed for custom orders in exotic leathers such as lizard, alligator and ostrich.
 Custom pairs might take six months to make and were very pricey.
 One guy told me he paid $900 in 1979 for an alligator pair.
 FootJoy even had an option to have the custom pair made with hand welted construction.